 Psychologists have a unique mix of skills.
 As well as a basic knowledge about people, as individuals and in groups, they are required to have excellent writing and communication skills, the ability to analyse and understand quantitative data, and a critical and objective way of approaching problems.

-The research, computing, data analysis and writing skills acquired as part of psychology training are frequently sought by employers.
 Psychology graduates hold research and policy analysts positions in government departments and other large public sector organisations, as well as positions of responsibility in a variety of settings, including many private sector businesses.
-Many graduates are employed in public relations, teaching and training, District Health Boards, the New Zealand Defence Forces, the Department of Corrections and in social service agencies such as employment services, social welfare, counselling services, and health promotion.
+Many graduates are employed in public relations, teaching and training, District Health Boards, the New Zealand Defence Forces, the Department of Corrections and in social service agencies such as employment services, social welfare, counselling services and health promotion.

-Further specialist opportunities open up for those who have completed postgraduate training in Clinical Psychology, Industrial and Organisational Psychology (College of Science) and Child and Family Psychology (College of Education), leading to professional registration as a psychologist.
-Clinical psychologists and child and family psychologists work with individuals and their families where there are difficulties in adjustment and coping.
+Further specialist opportunities open up for those who have completed postgraduate training in Clinical Psychology or Industrial and Organisational Psychology, leading to professional registration as a psychologist.
+Clinical psychologists work with individuals and their families where there are difficulties in adjustment and coping.
 The programme in Industrial and Organisational Psychology provides training for those who wish to become psychologists within large organisations or who wish to work in human resource management.

 For further career information, please go to www.canterbury.ac.nz/careers